About Breeds

 Fact #4: They are great family dogs

-Corgis are very smart, energetic and loyal.
-They’re great with children too.
-And those big ears of theirs not only make them cute, but make them great guard dogs as well due to their sharp hearing senses.
+They’re great with children, and those big ears of theirs not only make them cute, but make them great guard dogs as well due to their sharp hearing senses.

-Pembrokes are known to be the more energetic of the two breeds, while Cardigans can be a bit more laid back and quiet.
+Furthermore, Pembrokes are known to be the more energetic of the two breeds, while Cardigans can be a bit more laid back and quiet.
 No wonder Pembrokes love to be in the spotlight on social media!

-Not only do they have great personalities, but their size makes it convenient for you to bring them around.
-Plus, you don’t need a huge space to own one of these small house dogs.
 Regardless of which one of the two you choose, you’re sure to have a loyal friend and constant companion!

 Corgis Are Low Maintenance